 - BEST OVERALL: Google Nest Learning Thermostat

-- BEST BANG FOR THE BUCK: Emerson Sensi Wi-Fi Smart Thermostat for Smart Home
+- BEST BUDGET: Emerson Sensi Wi-Fi Smart Thermostat for Smart Home

 - BEST TOUCH SCREEN: Emerson Sensi Touch Wi-Fi Smart Thermostat

 - BEST FOR MULTIPLE ROOMS: ecobee4 Smart Thermostat with Built-In Alexa

 - BEST FOR AIR CONDITIONER: Sensibo Sky – Air Conditioner Controller

 Before You Buy

 Smart thermostats offer energy savings and, once set up, they’re worry-free—no more getting out of bed at night because you forgot to turn the heat down or coming home to a cold house because you’re trying to save on utility costs.
 Yet while smart thermostats offer convenience and conserve energy, they’re not for everyone.

 To function, the home must have an installed Wi-Fi network.
 For installation, you may wish to have the thermostat installed by a pro if you’re not tech-savvy.
 Before buying a smart thermostat, keep the following factors and features in mind so you can make an informed purchase.